5 of the Best Marketing Campaigns for Small Businesses

 While giant brands are poised to invest heavily in analytics and automation, 47 percent of small businesses in the country still rely on manual methods, such as pen and paper, spreadsheets and one-off emails.
 Not to mention that a huge chunk of marketers are still clueless about automation.

 You don't have to search far and wide to figure out how you can turn yourself into a smarter data-driven marketer this year.

 At Lean Labs, we understand that it's nearly impossible to keep track of the goings-on in marketing.
-So we've tracked down the most promising campaigns and methods for small businesses like yours in 2016 below.
+So we've tracked down the most promising campaigns and methods for small businesses like yours below.

 Word of Warning: You don't have to try everything at once.
 Experimentation is the key.

 Choose Growth-Driven Design

 In the Lead Pages report mentioned earlier, half of the small business respondents surveyed mentioned that they're planning to spend more money improving their websites.
 Wise decision.
 After all, your website doubles as a sales tool.

 First, it's more cost effective.
 Second, the redesign is anchored on analytics and testing rather than gut feelings or your color scheme preferences.
 Lastly, you get to launch a new website in 4 to 8 weeks; a far cry from the usual website revamps which could take six to twelve months.